 Following treatment the lake has bounced back from another tui chub infestation and once again is quickly turning stocked fingerling trout into monster rainbows in an impressively quick fashion.

 All types of trout fishing methods are popular here.
 Berkley PowerBait or nightcrawlers account for plenty of fish, trolling bait and lures is very effective, and fly anglers can have a heyday for trout cruising the weedy shallows.

 Diamond Lake is located just north of Crater Lake and can be reached from both the west and east sides.

-Nearby: Lemolo Lake is one of the state's better brown trout fisheries.
-So are Miller Lake to the east (with a roundabout drive to get there) and several lakes in central Oregon.
 The North Umpqua River is renowned for trout and summer steelhead, with part of that river designated strictly for fly fishing.

 For detailed information about this fishery, read: